umd-mith/OACVideoAnnotator/drupal/README.md

 requirements and settings that you may need to follow for this module to work properly.

+Note that this module is not published to the Drupal module list.
+You should be able to install it through the typical manual process that works for any other Drupal module.

 ### Require Modules

 * jquery_update